-- 1. I am a Principal Geologist with BBA Inc. located at 2020 Robert-Bourassa Blvd, Suite 300, Montréal, Québec, Canada, H3A 2A5. - 2.
+- I am Geologist and President of PLR Resources Inc. located at 2000 McGill College Avenue, 6th Floor, Montréal, Québec, Canada, H3A 3H3. - 2.
 I am a graduate of Université du Québec à Montréal in Resource Geology in 2004.
 I also obtained a M.Sc. from Université du Québec à Chicoutimi in Earth Sciences in 2012. - 3.
 I am a member in good standing of the Ordre des Géologues du Québec (OGQ Member No. 1119), the Association of Professional Geoscientists of Ontario (APGO Member No. 1714), and the Northwest Territories Association of Professional Engineers and Geoscientists (NAPEG Member No. L2465). - 4.
 I have worked in the mining industry for more than 20 years.
 My exploration expertise has been acquired with Richmont Mines Inc., the Ministry of Natural Resources of Québec (Geology Branch), and numerous companies through my career as a consultant.
 My mining expertise was acquired at the Beaufor mine and several other producers through my career.
 I managed numerous technical reports, mineral resource estimates and audits as a consultant for InnovExplo from February 2007 to March 2018 and as a consultant for BBA since. - 5.
 I have read the definition of "qualified person" set out in NI 43-101 Standards of Disclosure for Mineral Projects (NI 43-101) and certify that, by reason of my education, affiliation with a professional association, and past relevant work experience, I fulfill the requirements to be a qualified person for the purposes of NI 43-101. - 6.
 I am independent of the issuer applying all the tests in Section 1.5 of NI 43-101. - 7.
-I am author and responsible for the preparation of Chapters 4 to 12 and 14 to 23.
-I am also co-author for the relevant portions of Chapters 1, 2, 3, 24, 25, 26 and 27 of the Technical Report. - 8.
-I visited the Windfall Project that is the subject of this Technical Report on January 28 and 29, 2021 as well as on January 22 and 23, 2022 as part of this current mandate and on a previous occasion in 2017. - 9.
+I am author and responsible for the preparation of Chapters 1 to 12, and 14 to 27 of the Technical Report. - 8.
+I visited the Windfall Project that is the subject of this Technical Report on January 28 and 29, 2021, on January 22 and 23, 2022, as well as on July 22 and 23, 2022 as part of this current mandate.
+I also visited the property on previous occasions in 2017. - 9.
 I have been involved with the Property that is the subject of the Technical Report in 2017 as a consultant.
 I also have been an independent QP on multiple Technical Report on the Property. - 10.
-I have read NI 43-101 and the sections of the Technical Report for which I am responsible have been prepared in compliance with NI 43-101. - 11.
+I have read NI 43-101 and the sections of the Technical Report for which I am responsible have been prepared following NI 43-101 rules and guidelines. - 11.
 As at the effective date of the Technical Report, to the best of my knowledge, information and belief, the sections of the Technical Report for which I am responsible contain all scientific and technical information that is required to be disclosed to make the portions of the Technical Report for which I am responsible not misleading.